camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/00-introduction/05-supported-environments.html.md

 ---

-You can run the camunda BPM platform in every java-runable environment. camunda BPM is supported with our QA infrastructure in the following environments.
+You can run the camunda BPM platform in every Java-runnable environment. camunda BPM is supported with our QA infrastructure in the following environments.
 Here you can find more information about our <a href="http://www.camunda.com/fox/services/support/">enterprise support</a>.

 Please find the  <a href="http://docs.camunda.org/7.0/guides/user-guide/#introduction-supported-environments">supported environments for version 7.0</a> here.